diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

         input/ncdc/micro output
 ```
 2. The task classpath
-On a cluster (including pseudodistributed mode), map and reduce tasks run in separate JVMs, and their classpaths are not controlled by HADOOP_CLASSPATH.
+On a cluster (including pseudo distributed mode), map and reduce tasks run in separate JVMs, and their classpaths are not controlled by HADOOP_CLASSPATH.
 HADOOP_CLASSPATH is a client-side setting and only sets the classpath for the driver JVM, which submits the job.
 Instead, the user’s task classpath is comprised of the following:
     * The job JAR file
     * Any JAR files contained in the lib directory of the job JAR file, and the classes directory (if present)
     * Any files added to the distributed cache using the -libjars option , or the addFileToClassPath() method on DistributedCache (old API), or Job (new API)
     The last option, using the distributed cache, is simplest from a build point of view because dependencies don’t need rebundling in the job JAR.
 Also, using the distributed cache can mean fewer transfers of JAR files around the cluster, since files may be cached on a node between tasks.

 **Classpath precedence**
 User JAR files are added to the end of both the client classpath and the task classpath, sometimes you need to be able to control the task classpath order so that your classes are picked up first.
 * On the client side
-you can force Hadoop to put the user classpath first in the search order by setting the HADOOP_USER_CLASSPATH_FIRST environment variable to true.
+you can force Hadoop to put the user classpath first in the search order by setting the `HADOOP_USER_CLASSPATH_FIRST` environment variable to true.
 * For the task classpath
-you can set mapreduce.job.user.classpath.first to true.
+you can set `mapreduce.job.user.classpath.first` to true.
 Note that by setting these options you change the class loading for Hadoop framework dependencies (but only in your job), which could potentially cause the job submission or task to fail, so use these options with caution.

 #### Launching a Job